Skip to Content

 Obsidian is a type of stone that, when tumbled, comes out looking quite beautiful and smooth.
 However, there are quite a few steps to this process, and many people struggle to find the right combination to make their obsidian truly beautiful without causing it to chip or get damaged.

-To tumble obsidian correctly, you will need to find the right kind of tumbler.
+To tumble obsidian correctly, you must find the right kind of tumbler.
 Vibratory tumblers are best for obsidian.
-With this type of tumbler, you must also find a suitable filler and water to keep the stones from chipping.
+With this tumbler type, you must also find a suitable filler and water to keep the stones from chipping.

 Based on the experience of others, it is recommended to tumble your obsidian first with medium grit between 150 and 200.
-After that, you must tumble the stones with fine grit between 500 and 600.
+Afterwards, you must tumble the stones with fine grit between 500 and 600.

 Once you’ve finished the second step, you will have to tumble again with a polished mixture.
 You might also have to furnish your obsidian after that if needed.